-Some of the best memories will probably be of your dog running around in the yard, rolling around in the golden sun and grassy stalks for hours.
-Your heart swells as you watch them play in the grass, their tongues wagging with delight.
-Unfortunately, your happiness doesn’t last long when you notice the damage being done to your lawn.
-From dead brown patches to uneven, muddy surfaces, dogs and other active pets can wreak havoc in your backyard.
-Instead of dealing with the aftermath, but there are ways to prevent this.
+For a dog owner, some of the best memories will probably be of your dog running around in the yard, rolling around in the golden sun and grassy stalks for hours.
+Your heart swells as you watch them play in the grass, their tongues and tails wagging with delight.
+Unfortunately, your happiness quickly fades when you notice the damage being done to your lawn.
+From dead brown patches to uneven, muddy surfaces, dogs and other active pets can wreak havoc in your yard.
+Instead of dealing with the aftermath, there are ways to prevent this!

 Before you uproot your entire lawn, it’s important to understand the factors of pet behaviors that can cause your grass to wither away.
-Below, we describe pet habits that can ruin your landscaping, the type of grass that stands up to the challenge and a few backyard ideas for dogs to keep your pet happy and your lawn flourishing.
-Stop compromising the beauty of your lawn for the sake of your pet.
+Below, we describe pet habits that can ruin a landscape and the type of grass that can stand up to the challenge.
+We'll also introduce a few backyard ideas for dogs to keep your pet happy and your lawn flourishing.
+No need to compromise the beauty of your lawn for the sake of your pet.
 In this grassy world, you can have your cake and eat it too.

 How Dogs Destroy Lawns